Robo3D/print-manager/README.md

    The above will work for Mac OS*.

-4. npm install
-5. node Server.js (will start server on localhost:9998)
+3. node Server.js (will start server on localhost:9998)
-6. Go to: http://localhost:9998/printdb/printertypes to see normal execution
+4. Go to: http://localhost:9998/printdb/printertypes to see normal execution

-You can fork this project.
-If you want to submit contributions, please complete the contributers agreement.

 If you see any issues please use the github issue mechanism.

 If you are building on Windows, install Bonjour SDK from the Apple Store and make sure the variable  BONJOUR_SDK_HOME is set to the location.